hershagustin/the-homestead-hub/the-homestead-hub/README.md

-# Assignment 4

-### Weight: 15% of your final mark.

-This Assignment will be due on the final day of the semester.
+# The Homestead Hub – Bootstrap Responsive Website

+The goal of this project was to build a fully responsive website using the Bootstrap framework while following proper semantic HTML structure and best practices.

 ---

-## Hints
+## Project Overview

-1. Do not forget to semantically name your images.

-2. Make sure that your images have an appropriate file size.

-3. You do not need to write any custom CSS or JavaScript.
-In fact, avoid it.

-4. The typography sizing are the default sizes defined within the framework.
-All of the colours used come from the framework.
+- Building a clean, responsive layout using **Bootstrap**
+- Using only the framework’s built-in classes (no custom CSS or JavaScript)

-5. Your HTML must be sectioned appropriately and must produce a logical document outline.
+- Structuring the HTML semantically to create a logical document outline

-6. Your HTML must be valid (i.e. not throw any validation errors) and have a semantic title.
+- Ensuring the website validates without HTML errors
+- Optimizing images and naming them appropriately
+- Running a Lighthouse audit and improving performance where possible

+The typography and colour system used in this project come directly from Bootstrap’s default styles.

+---

+## Key Features

+### Sticky Header
-7. The header element is ‘sticky’ and stays at the top of the screen when scrolling.
+The header remains fixed at the top of the screen while scrolling.

+### Responsive Navigation Bar
-8. The navigation is fully responsive and expands at the large breakpoint.
+The navigation collapses on smaller screens and expands at the large breakpoint.

-9. The navigation links can link to the different sections on the page, however, that is optional.

-10. Both the toggle navigation and the carousel require Bootstrap’s JavaScript library.
+It uses Bootstrap’s toggle functionality and JavaScript library.

-12. Run Lighthouse in order to audit your website and add any missing meta tags.
-Due to the length of Bootstrap's stylesheets and JavaScript library, you will never get a _perfect_ score; this is okay.
+### Carousel Component
+Implemented using Bootstrap’s JavaScript components.

+### Semantic HTML Structure
+The document is structured using appropriate sectioning elements to ensure a clear and logical outline.

+### Optimized Images
+All images are semantically named and properly sized for performance.

+### Lighthouse Auditing
+I ran Lighthouse to identify missing meta tags and improve overall accessibility and SEO.
+Due to Bootstrap’s file sizes, achieving a perfect score is not realistic, which is expected.

+---

+## Technologies Used

+- HTML5
+- Bootstrap (CSS & JavaScript)
+- Lighthouse (for auditing and optimization)